University of Oklahoma

 In his role as director of IREES, Filley facilitates development of inclusive, equitable, and resilient solutions to critical sustainability challenges through convergent research, interdisciplinary education, and transformative partnerships.
 IREES connects OU scholars from across our three campuses with national, regional, and place-based partners to understand the multiple interacting dimensions of transformational change and apply that knowledge to strengthen and empower communities, create new economic opportunities, and enable environmental improvement.
 Our current efforts are focused on building projects and programs in three main themes: Low-Carbon Energy & Infrastructure, Sustainable Societies, and Earth Systems & Global Change.

-Building on a long history of leadership and demonstrated success in global engagement, in 2022 Filley established the Latin America Sustainability Initiative within IREES to catalyze, support and scale collaborations with partners in Latin America focused on addressing complex environmental, human health, and societal challenges across the hemisphere.
+Building on a long history of leadership and demonstrated success in global engagement, in 2021 Filley established the Latin America Sustainability Initiative within IREES to catalyze, support and scale collaborations with partners in Latin America focused on addressing complex environmental, human health, and societal challenges across the hemisphere.
+While our existing projects encompass research and partnerships in Brazil, Chile, Spain, and Peru, our main emphasis leverages long-standing partnerships with public and private institutions in Peru.

 Research and Teaching